Justinborzi/project-management-system/README.md

 Welcome to my first laravel project I am putting on github and actually sitting down to learn it, I will be using this project as a way to spend some time doing something.
 I plan to make small improvements and make the harder systems over time.

+By no means is this project anywhere close to done, but I will be working on it when I have a little more free time on my hands

 Hope you enjoy me struggling if you are watching the stream! **[TTV/MysticSeagull](https://twitch.tv/mysticseagull)**

 ## Libs Included